neuroinformatics-unit/nuffield-students-exercises/README.md

 1. Introduction to Python: print statements, loops, functions
 2. Introduction to NumPy: arrays, indexing, slicing, broadcasting
 3. From arrays to images: using NumPy to manipulate images and matplotlib to display them
+4. More on images: writing functions to for thresholding, exploring scikit-image

 You can find the exercises in the folder `nuffield_students_exercises` and they contain a series of instructions and questions that you need to answer.